jnile/FileManager/README.md

-## Getting Started
+## KOFK Archive File Manager

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+This is a GUI Program designed to make it easier to add and modify listings on KOFKArchive.

 ## Folder Structure